fsantanna-uerj/serrapilheira/Submissao/final.md

 In the original proposal, we enumerated three specific goals with associated risks and expected contributions.
 In the mid-term report, we included two new goals.
-We now also include an estimated completeness of each goal to give an idea of the overall progress.
+We now also include the estimated efforts (from the total workforce) and completeness of each goal, to give a perception of our priorities and overall progress.

 ### Goal 1 - IoT Hardware Infrastructure

 - **Risks:** very low (1/5)
 - **Expected contribution:**
     A low-power IoT hardware platform.
+- **Efforts:** 10%
 - **Completeness:** 75%

 We need an energy-efficient IoT hardware infrastructure that allows our